Disability Rights are Civil Rights

 Workforce Innovation and Opportunity Act

 The Workforce Innovation and Opportunity Act (WIOA) was signed into law by President Obama on July 22, 2014 to help job seekers – including those with disabilities- access the services they need to succeed in employment and match employers with more skilled workers.
+We support this through our Employment First position with a variety of practices and programs.
+Learn more about our Employment First position and learn more about our Employment Services.

 If you are interested in more information about Rights and Resources, please contact Walton Options on 706-724-6262 to speak with an Information and Referral Specialist.
 Or complete the Self-Referral Form online by clicking here.